AlrxDaley/RPS/README.md

 ## Purpose

-The purpose of this website was to allow people to play rock paper scissors agaisnt a computer with increasing difficulty depending on the level selected. the value to the user is that is it simple and intuitive and allows all ages play rock paper scissors online against the computer.
+The purpose of this website was to allow people to play rock paper scissors agaisnt a computer with increasing difficulty depending on the level selected. the value to the user is that is it simple and intuitive and allows all ages play rock paper scissors against the computer.

 ### Possible Scenarios for user value